GeorgiosIoannouCoder/realesrgan/README.md

 ## Reports

-1. You can find the first report for this project [here](https://github.com/GeorgiosIoannouCoder/realesrgan/blob/main/Ioannou_Georgios_Report_HW_2-1.pdf) where it shows step by step how Depth First Search (DFS) and Breadth First Search (BFS) work to find the goal cell.
+1. You can find the report for this project [here](https://github.com/GeorgiosIoannouCoder/realesrgan/blob/main/Ioannou_Georgios_Report.pdf) where it explains this project in detail.
-2. You can find the second report for this project [here](https://github.com/GeorgiosIoannouCoder/realesrgan/blob/main/Ioannou_Georgios_Report_HW_2-2.pdf) where it shows the time and space complexity of both Depth First Search (DFS) and Breadth First Search (BFS).

 <p align="right"><a href="#readme-top">Back to top</a></p>